commercelayer/contentful-app/README.md

 3. Click on the content model tab and create a content type e.g, Products).

-4. Add a new `Text` field, enter a name (e.g, Product SKU) and select the type `Short text, exact search`.
+4. Add a new `Text` field, enter a name (e.g., Product SKU) and select the type `Short text, exact search`.

 5. Click on the "Create and configure" button.

 6. Click on the "Appearance" tab, select the Commerce Layer app, select the right resource you want to fetch (either SKUs, SKU Lists, Bundles, or Markets), and click on the "Confirm" button.

-7. Use the same steps above to create all the fields you want and click on the "Save" button to save the content type.
+7. Use the same steps above to create all the fields you want, and click on the "Save" button to save the content type.

 8. Create new content to test for each resource based on the created content types.